syncfusion-content/uwp-docs/uwp/SfSchedule/Events.md

     * **Appointment**- gets the appointment, this argument is of type object.
     * **SelectedDate**- gets the appointment current selected Date.

-## Appointment Dragging Events

-### AppointmentDragging

-Occurs when dragging the appointment.The **AppointmentDragging** event handler receives two arguments:

-1. The **sender** argument contains the **SfSchedule**.
-This argument is of type object, but can be cast to the **SfSchedule** type.
-2. **AppointmentDraggingEventArgs** is a class.
-Via the **AppointmentDraggingEventArgs** you can access the following properties:

-    * Appointment - gets appointment to be dragged, this argument is of type object.
-    * From – gets start time of appointment to be dragged, this argument is of type **DateTime**.
-    * To - gets end time of appointment to be dropped, this argument is of type DateTime.
-    * RefreshAppointment - This argument is of type bool.

-### AppointmentStartDragging

-Occurs when start to drag selected appointment.The **AppointmentStartDragging** event handler receives two arguments:

- 1. The **sender** argument contains the **SfSchedule**.
-This argument is of type object, but can be cast to the **SfSchedule** type.
- 2. **AppointmentStartDraggingEventArgs** is a class.
-Via the **AppointmentStartDraggingEventArgs** you can access the following properties:

-    * Appointment - gets appointment to be dragged, this argument is of type object.

-### AppointmentEndDragging

-Occurs when dropped selected the appointment.The **AppointmentEndDragging** event handler receives two arguments:

-1. The **sender** argument contains the **SfSchedule**.
-This argument is of type object, but can be cast to the **SfSchedule** type.
-2. **AppointmentEndDraggingEventArgs** is a class.
-Via the **AppointmentEndDraggingEventArgs** you can access the following properties:

-    * Appointment - gets appointment to be dragged, this argument is of type object.
-    * From – gets start time of appointment to be dragged, this argument is of type **DateTime**.
-    * To - gets end time of appointment to be dropped, this argument is of type DateTime.

 ## ScheduleType Changing Event

 Occurs when changing the ScheduleType.
 The **ScheduleTypeChanging** event handler receives two arguments: